Ellipsis-Fr/asteroids/README.md

 My Rust creation of the game "Asteroids"

 # TODO
-- [x] Fix the rotation of the player
+- [x] Add the rotation of the player
-- [ ] Fix the movement of the player
+- [x] Add the movement of the player
+- [x] Add the acceleration visual of the player
-- [ ] Fix the collision of the player
+- [ ] Add the collision of the player
-- [ ] Fix the spawn of the asteroids
+- [ ] Add the spawn of the asteroids
-- [ ] Fix the movement of the asteroids
+- [ ] Add the movement of the asteroids
-- [ ] Fix the collision of the asteroids
+- [ ] Add the collision of the asteroids
-- [ ] Fix the spawn of the bullets
+- [x] Add the spawn of the bullets
-- [ ] Fix the movement of the bullets
+- [x] Add the movement of the bullets
-- [ ] Fix the collision of the bullets
+- [ ] Add the collision of the bullets
-- [ ] Fix the rotation of the player

 ## In Progress

-#### Movement of the Player

-Miss the acceleration feeling and the continuity of movement